 Bible Messages for Youth and Adults

-“Let me remind you…” is a phrase that shows up a lot in the epistles of the Apostle Paul.
+You need to repeat some lessons ad infinitum in your messages for youth.
+“Let me remind you…” shows up a lot in the epistles of the Apostle Paul.

-The most important spiritual truths need to be emphasized again and again if the hearers are to truly learn them and benefit from them.
+We need to emphasize 7 spiritual truths in our messages for youth and adults again and again.
+That way, hearers are more likely to truly learn them and benefit from them.

 1. Jesus Christ is the Savior of the world and the only Savior.

 That is the theme of so much Scripture anyway, isn’t it?
-How could we not keep the focus on the Lord Jesus—His identity, His life and ministry, His teachings, His headship over the church and His place in our lives—if we are being true to the Word?
+How could we not keep the focus on the Lord Jesus—His identity, His life and ministry, His teachings, His headship over the church and His place in our lives—if we’re being true to the Word?

 2. The church is an essential part of the Lord’s plan, for now and forever.

-And we are most definitely not referring just to your local congregation.
+And we’re most definitely not referring just to your local congregation.
 As important as that is—this will come as a surprise to a lot of lonely, myopic pastors—the Kingdom of God is more than your church.